Exotic Pairing Structures in Population-Imbalanced Fermionic Systems: Dynamics as a Probe

-We scale all energies by the Fermi energy $E_F$, and all momenta by the Fermi momentum $p_F$ of the majority species.
+We use a typical density of $n=10^{14}$ $\text{cm}^{-3}$ \cite{kett}.
+We scale all energies by the Fermi energy $E_F$, and all momenta by the Fermi momentum $p_F$ (both correspond to the majority species ).
 Therefore, in this convention, mass of each partcle gets fixed at 0.5. $\hbar$ is taken as 1.

-\textbf{When the Imbalance is Fixed and $g_2$ is Varied:} The BCS pairing takes place near the Fermi surface,within a cut-off region.
-For standard superconductors, this cut-off is $\hbar\omega_D$, $\omega_D$ being the Debye frequency.
-For Ultracold atoms, the cut-off is $\dfrac{4}{e^2}E_F$=$0.541E_F$ \cite{pethick5}.
-Since we have scaled all energies by $E_F$, Fermi level corresponds to $1$, and the lower cut-off is at $1-0.541=0.459$.
-Thus we have to choose $p_1$ to lie between 0.459 and 1.
-We take $p_2$ to be 1, the Fermi momentum.

-We take $p_1=0.5$, $p_2=1$, $\epsilon_b$ at $0.03$.
-From figure 5.2, we see that when $g_2$ is $0.1$, there is only one point where $f1(\omega)$ and $\omega$ cut one another, i.e, only one real solution for $\omega$.
-A single solution exists for $g_2=1$ as well.
-As this coupling is increased slightly, at $g_2=1.7$, there appears two such points, i.e, two real $\omega$s.
-Then, as $g_2$ obtains higher values, there are always two real solutions for $\omega$ .

-So we can call $g_2=1.7$ a critical coupling.
-If $g_2$ is less than this coupling value, there is only one real frequency of oscillation in $\tilde\phi(t)$.
-Beyond it, there are two frequencies.

-\textbf{When $g_2$ is Fixed and the population imbalance is Varied:} Now $p_2$ has been fixed at $1$, $\epsilon_b$ at $0.03$.
-We vary $p_1$, which measures the amount of imbalance, because it is up to momentum $p_1$ that the majority fermions remain unpaired.

-In figure 5.3, we observe that when the population imbalance is very low ($p_1$ is 0.5, i.e, a value slightly higher than the lower cut-off for pairing), the double frequency region appears at $g_2=1.7$.
-As the imbalance is increased gradually, the value of the critical coupling decreases.

-Thus, the fluctuation in $\phi$ can undergo oscillation with 1) one frequency 2) two frequencies 3) no frequency at all, depending on the value of $g_2$.